Design

 Starting from scratch

-If you are launching a new business, your website has to do more than exist.
-It should make your business look real, trustworthy, and ready to take on customers from the first day it goes live.
+A new business website has to do more than exist.
+It has to make you look real and ready for customers from day one.

 Why this matters